How to Improve Piano Sight Reading: The Complete Guide

 How Long Does It Take to Improve?

-• 2-4 weeks: Noticeable improvement in confidence
+• 2-4 weeks: Noticeable improvement in confidence and note recognition speed

-• 6 months: Significant improvement; sight reading feels natural
+• 6 months: Significant improvement; sight reading feels natural for pieces 2 grades below your level

 The key is consistency.
 Missing days sets you back more than you'd expect.
 Even 5 minutes of sight reading daily is better than skipping days entirely.